Sunday, April 30, 2017

 2 Corinthians 12:7-9--"To keep me from becoming conceited because of these surpassingly great revelations, there was given to me a thorn in my flesh, a messenger of Satan, to torment me.
 Three times I pleaded with the Lord to take it away from me.
 But he said to me, 'My grace is sufficient for you, for my power is made perfect in weakness.'"

-In blatant contradiction of the claim I described at the beginning of this post, Paul clearly asked God more than once for less pain.
+In blatant contradiction with the claim I described at the beginning of this post, Paul clearly asked God more than once for less pain.
 Job also pursued relief from God.

 Job 6:8-9--"'Oh, that I might have my request, that God would grant what I hope for, that God would be willing to crush me, to loose his hand and cut me off!'"